bxparks/acetimec/README.md

 [zonedb/zone_infos.h](src/ace_time_c/zonedb/zone_infos.h) header file, which is automatically included by the `acetime.h` header file.

-The IANA TZ database is often revisioned to track changes to the DST rules in different countries and regions.
+The IANA TZ database is often updated to track changes to the DST rules in different countries and regions.
 The version of the TZ database that was used to generate the AceTimeC Zone database is given by: